Alabama family continues fight for grease trap safety laws

 MONTGOMERY, Ala.
 (AP) — An Alabama family is continuing its fight for new safety rules for restaurant grease traps across the nation.

-The Montgomery Advertiser reports that Corrie Andrews' 3-year-old daughter, Sadie Grace, died in October 2017 at an Auburn ice cream shop.
-She fell through the plastic covering of an underground grease trap at the establishment.
+Corrie Andrews' 3-year-old daughter, Sadie Grace, died in October 2017 at an Auburn ice cream shop, The Montgomery Advertiser reported.
+She fell through the plastic covering of an underground grease trap at the establishment and drowned.

-Andrews says this month's death of a 3-year-old boy who fell into a restaurant's grease trap in Rochester, New York, is a painful reminder of the need for safety regulations.
+This month's death of a 3-year-old boy who fell into a restaurant's grease trap in Rochester, New York, is a painful reminder of the need for safety regulations, Andrews said.

+Andrews cried the moment she heard, knowing the suffering and lifetime of grieving the New York mother will now face.
+She also believes such deaths are preventable.

+"What makes the mama bear in me come out is it's the exact same thing that happened to my daughter," Andrews said.
+"After what we tried to accomplish, so that the rest of the country would not have to go through this tragedy, there's yet another mom who is experiencing shock, gut-wrenching heartache, and a nightmare that she is going to have to live with the rest of her life."

 The Andrews family fought for state legislation in Alabama requiring grease trap lids to be constructed of sturdy materials and secured by locking mechanisms.